Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Many tutorials will tell you to add code directly to your theme’s functions.php file.
 However, any mistakes could cause a range of WordPress errors or even break your site.

-That’s why we recommend using the free WPCode plugin instead.
-Simply follow our guide on how to add custom code in WordPress, and add this PHP code to your website:
+That’s why we recommend using the free WPCode plugin instead, following our guide on how to add custom code in WordPress.

 function max_title_length( $title ) {